-Where "preparing for re-use" takes place, it involves a form of recovery and therefore implies that the material being so prepared is waste (see European Commission 2012 p30).
-It is defined in law as including checking, cleaning and repairing.
-The re-use of materials onsite is encouraged by segregation practices which avoid contamination.
+Where "preparing for re-use" takes place, it involves a form of recovery and therefore implies that the material being so prepared is waste (refer to European Commission 2012, p30).
+[12] It is defined in law as including checking, cleaning and repairing.
+The re-use of materials on site is encouraged by segregation practices which avoid contamination.
 Well designed and clearly labelled storage areas support this practice, as does the regular monitoring of these and other areas for compliance with relevant procedures.